Buckhead residents fed up with crowd-attracting mansion parties

+BUCKHEAD, Ga.
+(CBS46) -- Few people like to be party poopers, but a group of homeowners in one Buckhead neighborhood say they are fed up with the parties at an Atlanta mansion.

+It is so bad that the city is trying to stop the parties by proposing a new zoning ordinance which could help shut the door on mansion parties unless the homeowner receives a special permit.

 ATLANTA, Ga.
-(CBS46) Few people like to be party poopers but a group of homeowners in one Buckhead neighborhood say they are so fed up with the parties at an Atlanta mansion.

-It is so bad, the city is trying to stop the parties by proposing a new zoning ordinance which could help shut the door on mansion parties unless the homeowner receives a special permit.
+(CBS46) -- Rapper 50 Cent is going viral with yet another one of his comical an…

 A multi-million dollar home on Garmon Road in Buckhead was once owned by Kenny Rogers but is now home to lavish mansion parties which look more like a scene from a music video.